amandoabreu/amandoabreu.github.io/_posts/2023-30-07-legacy-software-overhaul.md

 >**A full rewrite is a big bet.
 A gradual rewrite is a series of small bets.**

 **⚠️Big warning:** I have NEVER seen a full one-go rewrite done right (on time or on budget) in an SMB.
-It's very hard to do it right, as it has to be treated like an entirely new application.
-Research must be done to dig into every little bit of functionality that has been made over potentially decades of development (I've heard "Oh but we assumed [...] many times".
+It's very hard to do it right.
+It has to be treated like an entirely new application.
+Research must be done to dig into every little bit of functionality that has been made over potentially decades of development.

+I've heard "Oh but we assumed [...] many times".

 Some functionality can be outsourced and not built again, such as:
 - newsletter system